 Beauty vloggers strip away the layers of artifice shellacked onto any mainstream image of beauty.
 By that I mean: I have had bad skin since I was ten years old.
 Acne, oil slicks, giant pores, scars, hyperpigmentation, the lot.
 I spent a long time feeling ashamed of the way I looked without make-up because I never saw anyone who looked like I did in any of the culture I consumed.
 Nothing has made me feel better about my skin than watching beauty vloggers.

 They appear bare-faced and unashamed of their acne, dark circles, pigmentation and blotchiness, disentangling the cultural myths that imply that beauty and virtue are synonymous, and they show, step by step, how the illusion is created.
-“Beauty” as understood by the broader culture is largely trend-based and deeply connected to the cosmetic industry—almost no one looks beautiful to the standards demanded by advertisements and popular culture without cosmetic help.
+“Beauty” as understood by the broader culture is largely trend-based and deeply connected to the cosmetic industry—almost no one looks beautiful to the standards demanded by advertisements and popular culture without cosmetic help.“Do you know how hard it is for an off-white/brown girl to learn to do make-up here?
+YouTube taught me everything.”

 As Dolly Parton says in Steel Magnolias: “Ain’t no such thing as natural beauty.”
 Online make-up communities embody this philosophy entirely—beauty is by nature artificial, and by recognizing that truth we can disconnect beauty from inherent goodness or correctness, and connect it instead to skill, effort and ingenuity.
 Being beautiful is like carving castles out of eggshells: it’s impressive, difficult, time-consuming, and not everyone wants to do it—but if you do want to, you can learn how.